specing/bdf2vhdl/README.txt

 embed fonts into the executable.

 Usage:
-	./bdf2c -c
+    ./bdf2vhdl -c

     Print #defines for font files to stdout.

-	./bdf2c -C font.h
+    ./bdf2vhdl -C font.h

     Create font.h, which contains #defines for fonts.

-	./bdf2c -b < font.bdf > font.c
+    ./bdf2vhdl -b < font.bdf > font.vhd

-	Create font.c which contains the converted bdf font.
+    Create font.vhd which contains the converted bdf font.

-The C file contains:
+The VHDL file contains: (well some of this...)

     Bitmap data for the characters.
     Character width table for proportional font
     Character codes table for utf-8 font

 TODO:
     Proportional fonts (f.e. generated from ttf2bdf) aren't yet supported.
     Example how to use the created font file.